AlankrithaS/live_location_tracker/README.md

 ## 🛠️ Tech Stack
 - **Frontend**: React.js with Redux for state management.
 - **Database**: Firebase Firestore for real-time data storage.
-- **Deployment**: Hosted on Vercel for a globally accessible web app.
+- **Deployment**: Hosted on Vercel for a globally accessible web-app.

 ---